 Develop frameworks organizing commercial transport and integrating all Lebanese ports and airports into advanced digitized traffic management systems and modern, durable traffic networks.
+Build more resilient port capacities, enforce supervision and increase safety precautions in the freight sector.

 Improve urban mobility through the designation of bus lanes and the demarcation of routes for those using alternative modes of transport especially dedicated bike lanes that facilitate bike riding to work in urban centers, as well as on a municipal level and between Beirut and major cities.